-On the other hand, as noted above, in order to comply with Section 94.01, the public entity must pass a resolution at a public meeting stating that the desired use of public funds or materials furthers a public purpose.
+In order to comply with Section 94.01, the public entity must pass a resolution at a public meeting stating that the desired use of public funds or materials furthers a public purpose.
 A notice of the public meeting must be published in a newspaper in circulation in the county or municipality, as the case may be, describing in reasonable detail the action proposed to be taken, a description of the public benefits sought to be achieved by the action, and identifying each individual, firm, corporation, or other business entity to whom or for whose benefit the county or the municipality proposes to lend its credit or grant public funds or thing of value.
 This notice must be published at least seven days prior to the public meeting.